dagraham/plm-dgraham/README.md

 ### The Player Directory: roster.yaml

 This file is the directory for the players in all of your projects.
-It must be populated with all the relevant players for a project before you create the project itself.
+It should be populated with all the relevant players for a project before you create the project itself.

 You can open `roster.yaml` in your favorite editor or use command *e*: